HackDavis/AISCWorkshop2024/README.md

 - Connect to Remote Git!
   (Very Rough, will need more edit)

-### Creating Folder Structure
+### Creating Directory Structure

-Once in the directory that is connected to git, create a folder for frontend (this will be used with NextJS) and server(this will be used with flask)
+Once in the directory that is connected to git, create a directory for frontend (this will be used with NextJS) and server(this will be used with flask)

 ```bash
 mkdir frontend